We live two lives: we live life in our thoughts and we live

 In addition to those idea-based approaches to managing that fear, many religions including Hinduism, Buddhism and Christianity also developed approaches such as meditation that decrease stress in the physiology, and hence fear.
 (Yoga, tai chi and qigong are other forms of this approach.)
 While these approaches are practiced differently, in general they can help shift the balance from living life “in your head" towards living life more as immediate experiences.

 The above approaches can take the edge off the fear of death.
 However when faced with life threatening medical situations, those approaches do not extinguish the fear of death for some people.
 In that regard recent research into a third approach from traditional religions is encouraging.
-In research at John Hopkins and New York University, terminally ill cancer patients were given psilocybin (magic mushrooms), which had the long-term effect for many of greatly diminishing their fear of dying. **
+In research at Johns Hopkins and New York University, terminally ill cancer patients were given psilocybin (magic mushrooms), which had the long-term effect for many of greatly diminishing their fear of dying (watch video trailer). **

 ** "A New Understanding - The Science of Psilocybin"; http://vimeo.com/ondemand/anewunderstandingpa/